In This Chapter

 Installing the SIM card

-SIM card is used to identify a certain phone on a digital cellular network.
+A SIM card is used to identify a certain phone on a digital cellular network.
 Before you can use your phone, you must insert the SIM card into the phone’s guts.

 If the kind people at the Phone Store haven’t installed the SIM card, you must do so yourself.
 Follow these steps: